alexhkurz/coronavirus-in-R/lessons/maths-01.md

-# Maths 1 - Measure Exponential Growth
+# Maths 1 - Quantify Exponential Growth

 There are (at least) three ways of measuring exponential growth.

-- The reproduction number R counts how many people every person infects
+- The **reproduction number** R counts how many people every person infects
   - If R>1 then we have exponential growth.
   - If R<1 then we have exponential decay.

 - The daily number of new cases:
   - If we have every day, say,  50 new cases (as currently in Orange County) then growth is linear.
   - If we have every day, say, 50% new cases then growth is exponential.
 By 50% new cases I mean that *new cases today*/*total cases yesterday* = 0.5.
+This is also called the **growth rate**.

-- The doubling time (DT):
+- The **doubling time** (DT):
   - If the number of cases doubles every three days (as is typical for the unmitigated coronavirus), we have exponential growth.

 In the discussion above we assumed that these magnitudes do not change over time.
-This is of course not a realistic assumptions, unless the time window under consideration is not relatively short.
+This is of course not a realistic assumption, unless the time window under consideration is relatively short.

 **Questions:** How do these three different ways of looking at exponential growth relate?
 What are the formulas that allow us to compute one from the other?
 What, exactly, is exponential growth in the first place?
 How can we model situations in which the magnitudes above change over time?